 6. Photi La – 5,524 Mtrs or 18,124 Feet

-The latest unknown entry into the world’s top 6 highest motorable passes or roads is Photi La pass which is situated in India – Ladakh region at an altitude of 5,524 Mtrs or 18,124 Feet.
-Photi La is about 30 odd KMs from an amazingly beautiful place on this earth called Hanle that present in Changthang region of Ladakh further away from Tso Moriri lake.
+The latest unknown entry into the world’s highest motorable passes or roads is Photi La pass which is situated in India – Ladakh region at an altitude of 5,524 Mtrs or 18,124 Feet.
+Photi La is about 30 odd KMs from an amazingly beautiful place on this earth called Hanle that is present in Changthang region of Ladakh further away from Tso Moriri lake.

 7. Dongkha La or Donkia La Pass – 5,486 Mtrs or 17,999 Feet

-Tso Lhamo Lake or Cholamu Lake (14th Highest lake in the world) very near to it.
-Tso Lhamo Lake or Cholamu Lake is considered as one of the origin of Teesta river along with glacial lake Khangchung and Gurudongmar Lake which is located about 10-12 KMs (if I am not wrong) away from the Dongkha La or Donkia La Pass.
-The pass is basically controlled by Indian Army and you need to get special permits in order to visit the pass and due to the proximity of this pass with the Tibet border, the permits are mostly hard to get much like Mana Pass.
-Also, the roads are not best in shape towards this pass so a High GC vehicle, preferably 4×4 is required to drive up there with good driving skills.
+Tso Lhamo Lake or Cholamu Lake is considered one of the origins of the Teesta river along with glacial lake Khangchung and Gurudongmar Lake.
+It lies about 10-12 km (if I am not wrong) away from the Dongkha La or Donkia La Pass.
+The Indian Army controls the pass.
+You need to get special permits to visit this mountain pass.
+Similar to the Mana Pass permit, it is hard to get the permits.
+It is all due to the proximity of this pass with the Tibet border.
+Also, the roads are not best in shape towards this pass, so a High GC vehicle, preferably 4×4 is required to drive up there with good driving skills.